AskariRizvi/Rust021/README.md

 # Rust021
 Basics of Rust that will take you from to novice to ninja!

 Hi!
-This repository contains simpple projects which I have made by implememnting Rust as I learn.
-I hope thisprovides value to everyone.
+This repository contains simpple projects which I am making by using Rust as I learn it.
+I hope this is very valuable for you as a beginner.